-- Home-Based Work (HBW): Commute trips between home and work and vice versa. - Home-Based University (HBU): Trips between home and university locations (i.e., CSU, UNC) and vice versa for school related purposes. - Home-Based Shop (HBS): Trips between home and shopping locations (and vice versa). - Home-Based Other (HBO): All other trips with one end at home. - Work-Based Other (WBO): Work-related trips without an end at home. - Other-Based Other (OBO): Trips with neither an end at home nor a work-related purpose. - Lodging-Based Other (LBO): Trips with one end at a lodging facility and the other end at a non-home, non-work location (only applied to the Estes Park area). - Small Truck (STRK): Small truck trips (FHWA Vehicle classes 5-7). - Large Truck: Large truck trips (FHWA Vehicle classes 8-12).
+- Home-Based Work (HBW): Commute trips between home and work. - Home-Based University (HBU): Trips between home and university locations (e.g., CSU, UNC) for school related purposes by people not employed by the university. - Home-Based Shop (HBS): Trips between home and retail locations for the purpose of shopping. - Home-Based School (HBSc): Trips between home and K-12 school locations for students in these schools. - Home-Based Other (HBO): All other trips with one end at home. - Work-Based Other (WBO): Work-related trips without an end at home. - Other-Based Other (OBO): Trips with neither an end at home nor a work-related purpose. - Lodging-Based Other (LBO): Trips made by visitors, based at a lodging establishment (Estes Park area only, not included in the household travel survey). - Medium Truck (MTRK): Medium-heavy truck trips (FHWA Vehicle classes 5-7). - Heavy Truck (HTRK): Heavy truck trips (FHWA Vehicle classes 8-12).

 Some TAZs have unique land uses and generate a significantly different number of trips in comparison to the model's estimation.
-It is assumed the trip rates at these locations are significantly higher or lower than the model generates using the standard trip equations.
 For these locations, special generator values are applied in the model to define the number of trips produced and attracted to the locations.
 The main Colorado State University (CSU) campus in Fort Collins and the University of Northern Colorado (UNC) campus in Greeley are the two University special generators used in the NFRMPO model area.
 Additionally, Rocky Mountain National Park is treated as a special generator in the expanded model area.

 The model represents two types of external travel.
-Through trips are represented by the EE trip purpose described previously and were estimated using traffic count data and information from an external station study previously conducted by the NFRMPO.
+Through trips are represented by the EE trip purpose and were estimated using traffic count data and information from the Statewide Travel Model developed by CDOT.
 Trips with one end inside the modeling area and another outside of the modeling area are referred to as Internal-External/External-Internal (IE/EI) trips.
 These trips are included in the primary model trip purposes described previously.
 At external stations, the number of IE/EI trips by purpose is based on traffic count data and analysis of the NFRMPO Household Travel Survey data.